 Three things had to converge for a real no code builder to exist:

 - In-browser training.
-Modern laptops can fit a multi-season NFL margin model on CPU in under three seconds.
-The training does not need a server.
+Modern laptops can train a multi-season NFL margin model in under three seconds.
+It does not need a server.

-- Composable backtests.
-Walk-forward validation is a block, not a separate tool.
-The same canvas that defines the model defines its honest test.
+- Testing on past seasons is built in.
+Checking your model against years it never saw is part of the same canvas, not a separate tool.
+The thing that defines the model defines its honest test.

 If you have used a no code tool before that did not have all three, you have probably hit the same wall everyone hits: it builds, it predicts, and you have no idea whether the prediction is real.
-The Shark Snip build canvas is designed around the principle that a model you cannot evaluate is a model you cannot ship.
+The Shark Snip build canvas is designed around one principle: a model you cannot check against past seasons is a model you should not bet.

 What a model actually is